bgraham452/cs1302-minesweeper/README.md

 You may earn up to 5 points extra credit for each of the tasks listed below:

- 1. Design and implement your user interface so that the Calculator application can be used entirely using the keyboard.
+ 1. Design and implement your user interface so that the minesweeper game can be used entirely using the keyboard.

  2. Instead of setting text for each button, paint them.
 This will allow you